charlee-dev/PexWallpapers/README.md

 If you add wallpapers to favourites than you can turn on **Auto Wallpaper Setter** in Settings, to have your phone wallpaper changed every specific periodof time.

-# Getting started

-To run app:

-1. git clone repo to Android studio
-2. Get your own Api Key from [Pexels.com](https://www.pexels.com/api/)
-3. Add your own Api Key to gradle.properties in this format

-   pex_api_access_key="234f9170000324234012343d044b1a3482ba588"

-4. And run in emulator or on physical device

 * Tech Stack
   * 100% [Kotlin](https://kotlinlang.org/)
   *  [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) - for background operations